Two waves of adaptation: speciation induced by dormancy in a model with changing environment: Introduction

 \subsubsection{The active population}

 We next state a result about the composition of the active population, which holds in both regimes.
 Except during brief transitional periods, the active population is dominated by one type, which will be nonnegative when the environment is $1$ and nonpositive when the environment is $-1$.
-For example, during the summer, after time $S_{k,N}(a)$, type $k$ quickly becomes dominant in the population, and remains dominant until either the season changes or the type $k+1$ emerges.
+For example, during the summer, after time $S_{k,N}(a)$, type $k$ quickly becomes dominant in the population, and remains dominant until either type $k+1$ emerges, or until the season changes and the type that was dominant during the previous winter returns from the seed bank.
 For $a \in (0, 1)$ and nonnegative integers $m$, we can therefore define the dominant type in generation $m$ by

 \begin{Theo} Fix $t_0 > 0$ and $a \in (0, 1)$.
 In both regimes, for all $k \in \Z$, we have

 \end{Theo}

 Note that we can not state Theorem \ref{activethm} as a supremum over all generations $m$ because there will be brief periods, around the times $S_{k,N}(a)$ and around the times when the environment changes, where $X_{k,N}(m)$ will not be close to zero or one.
 However, in Regime 1 it is possible to state a result in terms of convergence of stochastic processes, provided that we replace the usual Skorohod $J_1$ topology on the space of c\`adl\`ag functions with the weaker Meyer-Zheng topology.
 The Meyer-Zheng topology is the topology associated with convergence in measure.
 If $(E,d)$ is a metric space, then c\`adl\`ag functions $f_n: [0, \infty) \rightarrow E$ converge to $f$ in the Meyer-Zheng topology if for all $T > 0$ and $\eps > 0$, the Lebesgue measure of $\{x \in [0,T]: d(f_n(x) - f(x)) > \eps\}$ tends to zero as $n \rightarrow \infty$.
 We refer the reader to \cite{mz84}, section 4 of \cite{k91}, and section 3 of \cite{gonzalez2022symmetric} for more details on this topology.